gregstewart/blog/source/_posts/2015-01-19-refactoring-your-grunt-file.markdown

         grunt.registerTask('heroku:production', 'build');
     };

-Apart from removing the code for Karma, I also added the `grunt.loadTasks` directive pointing it to our build folder.
+Apart from removing the code for Karma, I also added the `grunt.loadTasks` directive pointing it to our new created `build` folder.
 To validate that everything is still ok, just run `grunt karma:dev`.
 Let's do the same for our `browserify` task, once again create a new file (called `browserify.js`) and save it under our build folder:

     (function(module) {
         'use strict';